dompl/old.atsdiamondtools/wp-content/plugins/wordpress-seo/readme.txt

 == Changelog ==

-= 24.6 =
+= 25.2 =

-Release date: 2025-03-04
+Release date: 2025-05-27

-Yoast SEO 24.6 brings more enhancements and bugfixes.
+Yoast SEO 25.2 brings more enhancements and bugfixes.
 [Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

-* Provides support for the Optimized Markup feature in Elementor.
-* Removes the breadcrumbs from the Search snippet preview in Mobile mode.
+* Makes the _keyphrase in image alt attributes_ assessment  available when no content has been added.
+* Renames _image keyphrase_ assessment to _keyphrase in image alt attributes_ assessment.

 #### Bugfixes

+* Fixes a bug in the retrieval of post categories titles where a non-existent term might be referenced.
+Props to [@bor0](https://github.com/bor0).
-* Fixes a bug where invalid inner blocks would be removed when saving a post in the block editor.
+* Fixes a bug where the Yoast introduction in the Elementor editor would not be positioned correctly when on Elementor version 3.30.0.

 #### Other

-* Sets the minimum supported WordPress version to 6.6.
+* Excludes gallery, embed and playlist shortcodes from the _keyphrase in introduction_ analysis in Classic editor.

-= 24.5 =
+= 25.1 =

-Release date: 2025-02-18
+Release date: 2025-05-13

-Yoast SEO 24.5 brings more enhancements and bugfixes.
+Yoast SEO 25.1 brings more enhancements and bugfixes.
 [Find more information about our software releases and updates here](https://yoa.st/releases).

 #### Enhancements

+* Adds more phrases regarding disability to the _inclusive language assessment_.
-* Issues a warning message when the image automatically selected for a post social preview is in the unsupported AVIF format.
+* Improves the feedback for \"lame\" in the _inclusive language assessment_.

-#### Bugfixes

-* Fixes a bug where the canonical presenter would throw a deprecation notice when the environments run PHP >= 8.1.
-Props to [aanduque](https://github.com/aanduque).

-#### Other

-* Simplifies calculating the `date` replacement variable before displaying it in the frontend.
-Props to [apermo](https://github.com/apermo).
-* Updates the Yoast WooCommerce SEO integration cards with the latest Woo logo.
+* Makes the following SEO assessments available in the analysis by default, even when no content has been added: _keyphrase in introduction_, _keyphrase in meta description_, _keyphrase in SEO title_, _keyphrase in slug_ and _previously used keyphrase_.
+* Optimizes the function used to fetch post IDs which share the same focus keyphrase.
+Props to [dilipbheda](https://github.com/dilipbheda).

 = Earlier versions =
 For the changelog of earlier versions, please refer to [the changelog on yoast.com](https://yoa.st/yoast-seo-changelog).